 SearchClient.Instance.Search<PageData>() .For("banana") .GetPagesResult(); SearchClient.Instance.Search<UnifiedFile>() .For("banana") .GetFilesResult();

 For scenarios where we do not want the whole PageData or UnifiedFile objects but rather a subset of their content, perhaps with highlighting we can instead use the regular GetResult method after first having created a projection using the Select method described in the Searching section of this documentation.

 The GetPagesResult method automatically adds a filter to the search request to select pages from the current language branch as determined by EPiServers LanguageSelector.Autodetect() method.
 To select pages from a specific language branch an overload accepting a LanguageSelector instance can be used.

 SearchClient.Instance.Search<PageData>() .For("banana") .GetPagesResult(new LanguageSelector("sv"));

-Note: The cache key is generated from the query, meaning that if we use queries containing dates you should normalize dates to minutes or hours, as you will not reap the benefits of caching while filling up the cache with unused data.
+Note that the cache key is generated from the query, meaning that if we use queries containing dates we should normalize dates to minutes or hours, as we will not otherwise reap the benefits of caching while filling up the cache with unused data.
 In other words, avoid filtering using DateTime.Now.

 Accessing the actual search results